danielnakamashi/flashcards/README.md

 ### Firebase

-Create a firebase app and fill a .env.local file with these values inside `packages/presentation` with this format.
+Create a Firebase app and a Firebase service account (going to your Firebase project settings / service accounts / generate new private key) and fill the .env.local file with these values with this format.

 ```ini
 NEXT_PUBLIC_FIREBASE_API_KEY=################